DallasHoff/gmac/content/classes/trx.md

     end: 11:00 am
     group: TRX Xpress followed by MOVE Xpress at 10:30!
 ---
+Join Gravity Studios at GMAC on GroupMe app!

 Gravity Studios offers smaller size classes in the latest exciting formats.
 Shake it up and try something new in a friendly, positive environment.

 [](https://www.trxtraining.com/why-trx)Tracy Waites is THE BOSS in the Gravity Studio!
 She has 30 years experience as a fitness pro and personal trainer.
 She will bring out the best in you with engaging and challenging workouts!